thoimetwa/qps-infra/docs/install-guide.md

   * Web and mobile selenium hubs: selenium hub, ggr, selenoid
   * Local storage: ftp
   * Sonarqube: sonarqube
-<br>Note: It has sense to disable whole group.
+> Note: It has sense to disable whole group.
 Also make sure to update depends_on in docker-compose and ./nginx/conf/default.conf to disable/comment services.

 ## Security setup  (strongly recommended for publicly available environments)
 * Regenerate AUTH_TOKEN_SECRET for production environment.
 (It should be base64 encoded value based on randomized string)
 * Regenerate CRYPTO_SALT value (it should be randomized alpha-numeric string)
 * Update default credentials in variables.env
-  Note: If you change RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well
+  > Note: If you change RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well

 ## Start services
 ```